-CONFLICT OF INTEREST- An attorney may serve as a member of the Board of Trustees of a non-profit religious corporation and as Attorney for the Board.
+CONFLICT OF INTEREST - ENTITY AS A CLIENT - An attorney may serve as a member of the Board of Trustees of a non-profit religious corporation and as Attorney for the Board.

-The Ethics Committee of the Mississippi State Bar Association has been requested to render an opinion on the following facts:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the following facts:

 An Attorney serves as an elected member of the Board of Trustees of a non-profit religious corporation and from time to time is called upon to render legal assistance and offer legal opinions, which services in the past have been considered and received by the Attorney as donated services to the Board.
 It has now been proposed that the Attorney receive a retainer fee for services rendered, and the question is posed as to the propriety of the Attorney's serving as both a member of the Board of Trustees and as Attorney for the Board.